Why your organization needs to invest in employee development

 If you want your employees to have more ownership over their development, you can offer them personalized benefits to support their self-directed efforts.

-For example, you can offer a taxable continuing education employee stipend that allows you to reimburse employees for education-related expenses, such as online courses, college classes, and textbooks.
+For example, you can offer a taxable continuing education employee stipend that allows you to give employees an allowance for education-related expenses, such as online courses, college classes, and textbooks.

 Additionally, a professional development stipend encourages continuous learning and professional growth.
 Your employees can put this money toward online learning platforms, conferences, career coaching, and professional memberships or associations.
 These professional development opportunities can close skill gaps and help your employees reach their career goals.